uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 giant Zell brute standing on his hind legs.
 The Brute swept Jet up and bit his
 head off dropping the body to die

 "Jet\!
-Rodgie and Gray cowarded behind Less.
+Bodgie and Gray cowarded behind Less.

 The Brute fell forward and braced impact with his front arms.... he was now on
 all fours--the preferred walking style for a Zell and atop his mange an unwanted